 It’s still not over.
 The site has grown from 10 visitors a day to 8,000 visitors a day from around the world.
 Over 150,000 unique visitors a month from over 20 different countries.
 The Youtube channel has over 20,000 subscribers with over 1-MILLION minutes watched every month.
 And there is still so much more to come.

 I’m proud of what I’ve done for the sport.
 I’m honored by the thousands of fan mail from fighters, coaches, and random people who don’t even box!
 I thank all the coaches, fighters, and friends along the way who’ve helped me expose the beautiful sport boxing to people all over the world, showing the true art, it’s technical genius and inner courage.
 People who otherwise would have never stepped into a gym or understood boxing now follow ExpertBoxing online, on Youtube, on Facebook, on their iPhones, everywhere site.
 I want exposure for the sport, excitement for the fights, and an everlasting tradition of success for boxing.
 I couldn’t feel any luckier being able to earn a living doing what I love.

 Life Outside of Boxing

 When I’m not in the boxing gym, I’m a huge nerd spending hours on the computer watching youtube videos and randomly surfing the web.
 I enjoy the outdoors, hiking and going on road trips.
+Dancing tango is my second passion.
 I love traveling the world, visiting new places and finding new ways to live life to the fullest.

 Un jour, je vais habiter en France!